lean-dojo/LeanCopilot/README.md

 ## Using LeanInfer's Tactic Generator

-After `import LeanInfer`, you can use the tactic `suggest_tactics` (shown in the image above).
-Here is an [example](https://github.com/yangky11/lean4-example/blob/LeanInfer-demo/Lean4Example.lean).
+After `import LeanInfer`, you can use the tactic `suggest_tactics` (see the image above and this [example](https://github.com/yangky11/lean4-example/blob/LeanInfer-demo/Lean4Example.lean)).

 ## Questions and Bugs